RaviTeja110820/aws/AWS Essentials.md

 >**Amazon S3 Transfer Acceleration** enables fast, easy, and secure transfers of files over long distances between your client and an S3 bucket.
 Transfer Acceleration takes advantage of Amazon CloudFront’s globally distributed edge locations.
 As the data arrives at an edge location, data is routed to Amazon S3 over an optimized network path.

+>***AWS DataSync*** Can copy data between NFS servers, SMB file shares, Amazon S3 buckets, and Amazon EFS file system. it is a fully managed data transfer service with built-in retry mechanism.It is integrated with AWS CloudWatch

 # Well Architected Frame Work
 The ***Performance Efficiency pillar*** focuses on using computing resources efficiently to meet system requirements, and to maintain that efficiency as demand changes and technologies evolve.